pauluwaifo/task-management-application/README.md

 --Firebase SDK (to handle user authentication and store user data):
 --Run the Following Commands on your Terminal
 	npm intall firebase

+ **DESIGN CHOICE**
+--Clean and Simple Interface:
+	Purpose: I employed a clean and simple user interface to ensure ease of use a single user base.
+	Reasoning: A minimalist design reduces cognitive load and helps users navigate the platform effortlessly.
+This is crucial for a task management app where users 	engage in various activities like creating new task, editing task, and deleting task.